 I have a few cookbooks which I dip in to now and then when I have a few minutes to breathe.
 I used to use them much more, but these days it's more occasional inspiration or for the details on favorites.
 A couple are favorite writers, others are from particular regions, and I know pretty much what I'll find in each.

 What defines a Goan fish curry?

 India has a large stretch of coastline and so fish is common in the cuisines of these areas.
 There are definite regional variations in the flavors used, although some spices are common, as is coconut milk.

 It's full of wonderful spiced flavor, in a creamy coconut sauce with a slight tang from the tamarind.
 It's quick and easy enough to be great for a busy night as well.
 Forget take out, this Goan fish curry is so much better both flavor-wise and it's healthier.

 There are a few options on fish for this dish.
 Typically you might see it with pomfret, a flat fish, in India but that's not something I have ever seen here.

 There is so much flavor in this Goan fish curry that comes together so quickly and easily.
 Creamy coconut, enough spice without being over the top, and plenty of depth of flavor.
 It's definitely going back on our menu soon, and I hope it will go on yours too.

-- For spice paste/masala -
+For the spice paste/masala

-- 2 tsp coriander seeds
+- 2 teaspoon coriander seeds

-- 1tsp cumin seeds
+- 1 teaspoon cumin seeds

-- ½tsp mustard seeds
+- ½ teaspoon mustard seeds

-- 2 - 3 cloves of garlic
+- 2 - 3 cloves garlic

-- 1tbsp chopped fresh ginger (approx a 1in/2.5cm piece)
+- 1 tablespoon chopped fresh ginger (1tbsp is approx a 1in/2.5cm piece)

-- ¼tsp salt
+- ¼ teaspoon salt

-- ½tsp cayenne pepper
+- ½ teaspoon cayenne pepper

-- ½tsp paprika
+- ½ teaspoon paprika

-- ½tsp turmeric
+- ½ teaspoon turmeric

-- 1tbsp vegetable oil
+- 1 tablespoon vegetable oil

 - 2 green chilis